Captain Midnight broadcast signal intrusion: Jamming

 Hughes Communications, owner of the Galaxy 1 satellite, immediately noticed the jamming and threatened to shut down HBO's satellite signal or alter the satellite's course, with executives believing the hacker was a domestic terrorist.
-HBO's technician, working at the company's communication center in Hauppauge, Long Island, New York, telephoned Hughes Communications, but officials there could not offer an explanation to the jamming.
+HBO's technician, working at the company's communication center in Hauppauge, Long Island, New York, telephoned Hughes Communications, but officials there could not offer an explanation for the jamming.
 The HBO technician attempted to regain control by increasing the uplink transmission power from 125 watts to 2,000 watts.
 This was unsuccessful, as MacDougall increased his power in a control battle that lasted about 90 seconds, during which it was feared that a further power increase would damage the satellite.
 MacDougall became scared, abandoned his control of the satellite, and went home.
 He felt guilty about his actions the following day, but hoped the jamming would not be noticed by anyone not working for HBO.
 MacDougall was later surprised to see his actions being reported on network television.
 Thus, when he returned to work that night he pretended to have no knowledge about the intrusion, and asked questions about what had happened.
 MacDougall only told close friends, and had visions of federal agents visiting his home.